Overview of resource scheduling optimization

-Resource Scheduling Optimization (RSO) automatically schedules jobs to the people, equipment, and facilities best equipped to complete them.
+Resource scheduling optimization automatically schedules jobs to the people, equipment, and facilities best equipped to complete them.
 This includes automatically scheduling work orders to field technicians, cases to customer service reps, and any other example based on how you are using Dynamics 365 Field Service, Customer Service, and Project Service Automation.

-RSO is a more advanced form of scheduling for field service organizations, as you'll see in the Five stages of scheduling adoption.
-Where the schedule board and the schedule assistant help dispatchers schedule a single job, RSO can schedule many jobs at once, maximizing overall utilization and minimizing total travel time.
-Furthermore, RSO considers the requirements of the job and the unique attributes of the resources like if the job requires an experienced manager with specific skills in the same area.
+Resource scheduling optimization is a more advanced form of scheduling for field service organizations, as you'll see in the Five stages of scheduling adoption.
+Where the schedule board and the schedule assistant help dispatchers schedule a single job, resource scheduling optimization can schedule many jobs at once, maximizing overall utilization and minimizing total travel time.
+Furthermore, resource scheduling optimization considers the requirements of the job and the unique attributes of the resources like if the job requires an experienced manager with specific skills in the same area.

-Using RSO for automated scheduling is often a requirement because scheduling a high volume of jobs manually would take too long.
-For other organizations, they adopt RSO to aid their schedulers in job matching and to free up their time to focus on other tasks.
-Here are additional reasons organizations choose to adopt RSO.
+Using resource scheduling optimization for automated scheduling is often a requirement because scheduling a high volume of jobs manually would take too long.
+For other organizations, they adopt resource scheduling optimization to aid their schedulers in job matching and to free up their time to focus on other tasks.
+Here are additional reasons organizations choose to adopt resource scheduling optimization.

 Achieve scale: Allows dispatchers to manage more resources, enabling the business to scale to new territories or service offerings.